 These cookies have a soft, cakey texture.
 I love the crunch from the added pecans, but if you don’t care for nuts, just leave them out.

 The taste and the texture are excellent, and the cream cheese frosting adds another layer of sweetness to these delicious carrot cake cookies.
+And if you love carrot cake try these carrot cake cupcakes with pineapple.

 Why You Will Love Carrot Cake Cookies